max-seeli/graph-gumbo/README.md

 ## Project Overview
 Key Components

+1. **Dataset**: We used all connected non-isomorphic graphs with a maximum of 7 nodes.

-1. **Graph Products**: We explored three types of graph products - Cartesian, Strong, and Tensor - applying them to combinations of graphs from our dataset with factor graphs.
+2. **Graph Products**: We explored three types of graph products - Cartesian, Strong, and Tensor - applying them to combinations of graphs from our dataset with factor graphs.

-2. **Factor Graphs**: We explored three types of factor graphs - complete graphs ($K_n$), path graphs ($P_n$), and star graphs ($S_n$) - applying them to graphs from our dataset with graph products.
+3. **Factor Graphs**: We explored three types of factor graphs - complete graphs ($K_n$), path graphs ($P_n$), and star graphs ($S_n$) - applying them to graphs from our dataset with graph products.

-3. **Graph Embedding**: The core methodology involved embedding graphs based on cycle counting, capturing the cyclic structures within graphs.
+4. **Graph Embedding**: The core methodology involved embedding graphs based on cycle counting, capturing the cyclic structures within graphs.

-4. **Baseline Comparison**: Two baselines were established - one using the cycle counting method for original graphs and another using the Weisfeiler-Lehman isomorphism test.
+5. **Baseline Comparison**: Two baselines were established - one using the cycle counting method for original graphs and another using the Weisfeiler-Lehman isomorphism test.

 ## Results